Over–under: Dice

 For instance, if one bets one dollar on under and the dealer rolls under, they gain a dollar as well as get their dollar back.
 If the dealer rolls a seven and one bets on it, they make four dollars.
 Once all the bets have been placed the attendant closes the betting board with a screen and then puts the dice through the chute.
 Players then get paid accordingly.

 One variation of Under Over involves foam dice, two of which are thrown in the middle of the players; in another variation, two balls are thrown into a giant wheel consisting of twelve spaces of numbers ranging from 1–6.
 No wire fence is used to block the bets in that case.

+Initial cost

+The goal of the betting company is to get the same amount of bets on both sides of the overtime game.
+In theory, this means that the manager can set a zero value and adjust it later based on the number of incoming bets and/or factors that may affect the outcome of the game.
+In practice, the initial value is based on both quantitative indicators (e.g., loss records, average points per game, etc.) and unofficial information (e.g., press reports, player injuries, etc.).